Flour de Liz

 • 1 ½ cups heavy cream

-• ¼ cup coffee brewed and cooled
+• ¼ cup coffee brewed and cooled; see notes for cold brew and espresso options

 • 5 egg yolks